🦉

 Stablecoins should be classified based on what actually backs them and how their pegs are enforced, not just surface-level labels.
 Historically, stablecoin implementations have been anchored by external assets (exogenous), protocol token reflexivity (endogenous), or a hybrid of the two, with each model exhibiting different properties, market dynamics, and risk profiles.

-Exogenously-backed stablecoins further fall into 3 subcategories: reserve-backed, CDP-backed, and strategy-backed.
+Exogenously-backed stablecoins further fall into three subcategories:

 Stablecoin Classification